AU is committed to mitigating costs to the greatest possible extent

 American University understands that paying for your college education may seem daunting, especially in these hard economic times, and we are committed to utilizing our considerable resources to help motivated students attain a valued degree at a reasonable cost.

 Advance Planning: Unique to university budgeting in higher education, AU’s budget follows a 2-year cycle.
-In February 2013, the AU Board of Trustees approved a university budget for the next two years that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution, even in a challenging economic time.
+In February 2013, the AU Board of Trustees approved a university budget for the next two years (Academic Years 2013-14 and 2014-15) that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution, even in a challenging economic time.

 A Focus on the Process: Most recently, we’ve focused on our financial aid distribution process.
 Since 2009, we have shifted our institutional expenditures from merit to need-based aid to mitigate cost, increase affordability and decrease student indebtedness.
 We have also committed to funding low income Pell-eligible students.